manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 The Custom Vehicles mod is there to help you build your own custom vehicles, from custom Bikes to custom Cars, Quads, Trucks.
 You can make all-terrain vehicles that can climb small and medium objects, and control the camera distance, and player position/orientation on the vehicle.

+The mod already includes a bunch of functionnal vehicles.
+It can be compiled on top of vanilla, or mixed with other SDX mod, to get whatever type of experience you are looking for.

+Sadly, it cannot be deployed on top of big mods that already modify the game's Assembly, because we don't have the source code for those mods, and SDX cannot compile on top of an already modified Assembly.

 **New:**  Thanks to **Three8**, all vehicles now have the abillity to go underwater (controlled via XML properties).
-The Beast (Loader) is currently the only vehicle that can destroy and harvest the environment and buildings, but I will make that availlable to all vehicles in the near future...
-You can currently control what gets destroyed and harvested for The Beast, all defined through XML properties.
+All Vehicles can also destroy and harvest the environment and buildings.
+You can control what gets destroyed and harvested  through XML properties on the vehicle's entityclass.
 You can also set it to harvest directly to the vehicle storage.
 And we now have our first flying vehicle, the Helicopter.
 This is still a bit experimental, but it works, and it's so much fun!
 And it also now shoots bullets and missiles!
 Actually all vehicles can now shoot bullets and explosives of all sorts. :stuck_out_tongue_winking_eye:

 The mod contains multiple different examples of already functionnal bikes and cars/trucks.
 It also contains examples of custom vehicle parts.
 Check-out the [**Custom Vehicle Parts section**](#custom-vehicle-parts).
 I will eventually try to make tutorials or youtube vids to help you build your own, if there is enough demand for it.

-I you want to build your own, I recommend starting with something simple like a custom bike.
+If you want to build your own, I recommend starting with something simple like a custom bike.
 The Car, Quad, Loader and Helicopter are more complex on the rigging side.
 You can grab Unity template scenes for a Custom Bike and a Custom Car [**here**](https://drive.google.com/drive/folders/1Ke6T4T10FMly86gZedYfcR0-j0TuCkG7?usp=sharing).
 I can provide templates for other vehicles if needed, just ask me on the [**forum thread**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX).

-**IMPORTANT:** Please check the [**Terms of Use**](#terms-of-use) section, especially if you want to include this mod and it's 3D assets in another mod that you will distribute.
-Some of the vehicles were built from purchased 3D assets, and are under licensing terms.
+**IMPORTANT:** Please check the [**Terms of Use**](#terms-of-use) section to, especially if you want to include this mod and it's 3D assets in another mod that you will distribute.
+Some of the vehicles were built from purchased 3D assets, and are under licensing terms that add additionnal restrictions to what you can do with them.

 Special Thanks to **DUST2DEATH** for making the ball roll on this one.
 See the complete ***Special Thanks*** section [**here**](#special-thanks).